kaylinli/SentenceMosaicsWebsite/_pages/tutorial.md

 ---

 # Sentence Mosaics Tutorial
-If you have any issues, please contact us at <a href="mailto: cmu.designforamerica@gmail.com">cmu.designforamerica@gmail.com</a>.
+If you have any issues, please contact us by filling out <a href="/contact">our contact form</a>.
 <br>

 # **Selecting a folder**